Keeping your garden watered effectively can be tough and time-consuming, can’t it?

 What Is a Soaker Hose and How Do They Work?

 Now don’t confuse it with an old hosepipe so full of holes it just leaks everywhere!
-Soaker hoses are meticulously crafted to ensure the holes are evenly spaced and all are the same size.
+They are meticulously crafted to ensure the holes are evenly spaced and all are the same size.

 There are no emitters which allow for a more focused watering experience.
 The hoses lay on top of the ground and slowly drip water into the soil at a steady rate.

-The water goes straight to the roots, which make this an effective method of watering.
+The water goes straight to the roots, which makes this an effective method of watering.